 Each year the Organization identifies and selects assumptions and methods that will be used by the actuaries in the year-end valuation to determine the expense and contribution requirements for the Organization's employee benefits.
 Actuarial assumptions are required to be disclosed in the financial statements in accordance with IPSAS 39 (Employee Benefits).
 In addition, each actuarial assumption is required to be disclosed in absolute terms.

-The actuaries used the roll-forward method to estimate the liabilities in 2018.
-Normally, a full reevaluation is done every three years.
+In 2019, the organization performed a full valuation to estimate the liabilities.
+Normally, a full evaluation is done every three years.